Is Alcohol a Macronutrient? Counting Alcohol in Your Macros

-There are a lot of macro-friendly drink options to enjoy while staying aware of your caloric intake.
+There are many macro-friendly drink options to enjoy while being aware of your caloric intake.
 It is all about balance and finding a tasty drink that doesn’t break your macro bank.

 Here are some tips to make your drinks more macro-friendly:

-- If you are using a “mix” (i.e., margarita mix) in your drink that normally has carbs, fats and maybe even some protein in it - track that first and separately from the alcohol in your mixed drink.
+- If you are using a “mix” (i.e., margarita mix) in your drink that usually has carbs, fats, and maybe even some protein in it—track that first and separately from the alcohol in your mixed drink.

 - Speaking of mixers, limit sugary mixers like juice and sugary soda.
 Try low/no-cal mixers like Zevia, diet sodas, and sparkling water.